iqtree/iqtree.github.io/doc/Complex-Models.md

     iqtree -s data.fst -m GTR+H4

+By default the above command will link GTR parameters across all classes.
+If you want to unlink GTR parameters, so that IQ-TREE estimates them separately for each class, replace `+H4` by `*H4`:

+    iqtree -s data.fst -m GTR*H4

-By default the above command will infer one set of empirical base frequencies and apply those to all classes.
+Note that this infers one set of empirical base frequencies and apply those to all classes.
 If one wishes to infer separate base frequencies for each class then the `+FO` option is required:

-    iqtree -s data.fst -m GTR+FO+H4
+    iqtree -s data.fst -m GTR+FO*H4

 The `-wspm` option will generate a `.siteprob` output file.
 This contains the probability of each site belonging to each class:

-    iqtree -s data.fst -m GTR+FO+H4 -wspm

-The `-nni-eval` option controls the level to which IQ-TREE optimizes branch lengths when evaluating alternative topologies.
-A low value saves computation time but increases the probability of not finding the best topology.
-Higher values evaluate alternate tree topologies more thoroughly at the cost of extra computation time:

-    iqtree -s data.fst -m GTR+FO+H4 -wspm -nni-eval 20
+    iqtree -s data.fst -m GTR+FO*H4 -wspm